Meet Our Caring Team in Toronto

 On her days off, Laura enjoys reading, hiking, live music and riding her retired racehorse, Spaghetti.
 She currently resides in the rural Milton area with her two cats Johnny and Clementine.

-Dr. Michelle Lam, DVM
+Dr. Kate Zimmerman, DVM

 Barb Cook